redpesk-core/afb-app-manager/doc/afm-user-daemon.md

 ### mode local

-Within this mode, the launchers have either one or two vectors describing them.
-All of these vectors are treated as programs and are executed with the system call 'execve'.
+Within this mode, the launchers have either one or two description vectors.
+All of those vectors are treated as programs and are executed with 'execve' system call.

 The first vector is the leader vector and it defines the process group.
 The second vector (if any) is attached to the group